telerik/winforms-docs/carousel/customizing-appearance/customizing-appearance.md

 ---
 title: Customizing Appearance
-page_title: Customizing Appearance | UI for WinForms Documentation
+page_title: Customizing Appearance | RadCarousel
 description: This articles shows how one can change the RadCarousel appearance.
 slug: winforms/carousel/customizing-appearance
 tags: appearance